 SaneBox works with nearly any email client, device or provider (with the exception of POP-only providers, and there are very few of those left).
 The whole point of SaneBox is to get unimportant emails out of your way so that you can deal with your important ones now.
 We take all of those unimportant emails and put them into SaneLater so that you can either archive or delete them when you have free time.
 Learn more.

 How do I find my Sane folders in macOS Apple Mail

 Note: For those with Exchange hosted email accounts, right-click on the Inbox for the email address and select "Get account info".
-This encourages Apple Mail to update your list of mail folders.
+This encourages Apple Mail to update your folder list.